 A Millennial herself, Carissa spent her college years devouring books on financial planning and has used her professional career to hone her skills, advising clients to navigate a booming stock market, a pandemic, an economic contraction and today’s uncertainty.

 “Peace of mind retirement income is the main thing I provide my clients,” Carissa says.
-“That encompasses everything including risk analysis, social security maximization, tax impact on retirement, insurance, and more.
+“That encompasses everything including risk analysis, social security maximization, the tax impact on retirement, insurance, and more.
 Millennials don’t want to think about these things now, but the earlier you start the easier it is.”

 Building Relationships with Clients